 Job And Career Outlook For A Nutritionist

 The Bureau of Labor Statistics forecasts the job growth for nutritionists to be average.
 Like in many medical fields, those who pursue higher degrees and certifications can expect to have the best career outlook.

 Nutritionists with the highest training can advance to management positions within hospitals or nursing homes.
 It’s also possible for a nutritionist to start a business and offer his or her services to local schools or businesses.

 The average starting salary for a registered nutritionist varies by state and industry.
-Roughly speaking, a brand new nutritionist can expect to make $40,000 to $50,000 per year.
+However, the average annual salary for a nutritionist is $55,920 per year.